Shelley’s Cultured Vegetables

 Instructions

-• Seal the containers and let them sit on your kitchen counter, out of direct sunlight, for 6 days.
-After 6 days, place the container in the refrigerator.
+- Seal the containers and let them sit on your kitchen counter, out of direct sunlight, for 6 days.
+The veggies should taste sour and tart.
+Place the container in the refrigerator.

 Notes